 - Time per section: The Analytical Writing Tests contains a single section that is divided into 2 separate tasks.
 Each task must be completed in 30 minutes.
 The first task is to analyze a problem, and the other is to analyze an argument.
-Similarly, the Verbal Reasoning Test has 2 sections with 20 questions each.
+Similarly, the Verbal Reasoning Test has two sections with 20 questions each.
 The time allotted per section is 30 minutes.
-The Quantitative Reasoning Test has 2 sections with 20 questions each and a 35-minute time limit per section.
+The Quantitative Reasoning Test has two sections with 20 questions each and a 35-minute time limit per section.

 - Extra sections: There will be an Unscored Section or a Research Section provided, too.
 The Research Section will usually turn up right at the end of the test.
-The Research Section is provided for ETS’s (Educational Testing Service) research purposes, while the Unscored Section helps ETS try out questions that may be incorporated into the GRE General Test in the future.
+The Research Section is provided for ETS’s (Educational Testing Service) research purposes.
+Simultaneously, the Unscored Section helps ETS try out questions that may be incorporated into the GRE General Test in the future.
 The Unscored Section also helps ETS compare the scores between earlier and newer editions of the test.

 Questions can be skipped and returned to later, for which you are provided with ‘Mark’ and ‘Review’ features for each question.
-Answers can also be edited and corrected, if required.
+Answers can also be edited and corrected if required.